gentlemanautomaton/regalia/README.md

 * [Ethereum Patricia Tries](https://github.com/ethereum/wiki/wiki/Patricia-Tree)
 * [Index 1,600,000,000 Keys with Automata and Rust](http://blog.burntsushi.net/transducers/)

+## Concurrency Control

+The regalia system of transactions uses an MVCC approach to provide each transaction with a consistent view of the data.
+However, this consistent view may be formed lazily, after the transaction has indicated what data it would like to access.

+Transactions occur in parallel unless they lock a portion of the tree.

+Under consideration is the use of interval tree clocks to keep local transactions strictly ordered in addition to distributed ones.
+Doing so would enable multiple transactions to occur in parallel while retaining an understanding of what order they occurred in.

+An ITC fork occurs if and only if transactions interfere with each other.
+Transactions operating in parallel that do not modify the data read by each other need not invoke the more complicated concurrency scheme, and instead use a simple ordering based on the time of commit (not the transaction start time).

+The current design proposal makes the transaction flow look something like this:

+1. A transaction is started
+2. Whenever the transaction reads data, the regalia framework ensures that it is consistent with all previously read data.
+3. Whenever the transaction reads or writes data, the regalia framework notes the accesses and watches for future conflicts.
+4. When a conflict occurs, the interval space is split and a portion is assigned to the transaction with an incremented clock.
+In ITC parlance, a fork occurs.
+5. The transaction is committed
+6. The regalia framework merges the committed data.
+If a fork had occurred the ITC clocks are merged as part of the same atomic operation.
+If a fork had not occurred the ITC clocks are incremented without forking.

+In addition to the scheme above, which supports an optimistic view of concurrency, the transaction could manually identify portions of the state that must not be changed by an outside entity during the course of the transaction, effectively locking those portions of the tree.
+If another transaction conflicts with the locked data, one of the transactions is backed out and reattempted after the conflicting transaction has completed.
+This continues until a lock can be attained on the necessary portions.
+The implementation must be written carefully to avoid deadlocks.

+Transactions may perform a commit-and-hold, which flushes the commit data but retains the locks held by the commit.
+The locks are moved into a new transaction.

 ## Indexing

 Indexes are built per-attribute.
 Under consideration is something similar to